Self-equilibration theorem in quantum-point contacts of interacting electrons: time-dependent quantum fluctuations of tunnel transport beyond the Levitov-Lesovik scattering approach: Self-equilibration of quantum fluctuations and FCS cumulant generating functional

 with

 where

 is our "Luttinger liquid"- (or "interaction") factor.
-Equations (10-12) give rise to the \textit{exact} long-time description of the Luttinger liquid tunnel junction in the framework of its full counting statistics (FCS).
+Equations (35-38) give rise to the \textit{exact} long-time description of electron transport in the Luttinger liquid tunnel junction within the framework of its full counting statistics (FCS).
+Obviously, from the validity of Eqs.(35-38) it follows the fundamental property for the steady state limit of tunnel transport of both interacting and non-interacting electrons, being demonstrated previously only in the lowest order of perturbation theory in tunnel coupling and only for the case of noninteracting electrons (Fermi liquid) in the electrodes of tunnel junction \cite{28}